 40 Magnificent M-Words To Maximize Your Vocabulary

 M is one of the earliest traceable letters in our entire alphabet.
-Its familiar up-and-down shape is thought to be descended (via the Roman, Greek, Etruscan and the Phoenician alphabets) from a wave-shaped hieroglyph representing the Ancient Egyptian word for “water”—which makes our humble letter M more than 5000 years old.
+Its familiar up-and-down shape is thought to be descended (via the Roman, Greek, Etruscan, and Phoenician alphabets) from a wave-shaped hieroglyph representing the Ancient Egyptian word for “water”—which makes our humble letter M more than 5000 years old.

 Nowadays, in English, M marks the halfway point of the alphabet, and likewise typically features around halfway-down letter frequency lists; you can expect M to account for around 2.5 percent of any page of English text, and for around 4 percent of the words in a standard dictionary to be listed under it—including the 40 marvelously magniloquent M-words listed here.

 The earliest record of the word macaroni in English dates back to 1616 (when it was used in a play by Ben Jonson), although it’s thought that it originally referred to gnocchi, not pasta.
 It wasn’t until the late 17th century that macaroni as we know it was first recorded in a 1673 travel guide that described it as “paste made into strings like pack-thread or thongs of whit-leather which if greater they [the Italians] call Macaroni, if lesser Vermicelli.”
-Either way, by the mid 1700s the popularity of macaroni and other continental dishes among the young, foppish gentlemen of London led to the word macaroni being associated with flamboyant, dandyish, cosmopolitan tastes.
+Either way, by the mid-1700s the popularity of macaroni and other continental dishes among the young, foppish gentlemen of London led to the word macaroni being associated with flamboyant, cosmopolitan tastes.
 “The Macaroni Club” was the nickname for a London society whose members were vain, dandyish young men returning from The Grand Tour of Europe.
-The macaroni wig was a flamboyant hairpiece popular among 18th century gentlemen (which is the macaroni mentioned in "Yankee Doodle").
+The macaroni wig was a flamboyant hairpiece popular among 18th century gentlemen (which is the macaroni mentioned in “Yankee Doodle”).
 The adjective macaronyish, ultimately, means “dandified,” “over-the-top,” or “fancy.”

 If something or someone is macropodine, then it resembles a kangaroo.
 It literally means “big-footed.”